Kevin Roose: Life and career

 On March 24, 2021, Roose published a column in The New York Times announcing an auction for the column itself to be distributed as an NFT, or non-fungible token, with proceeds going to The New York Timess Neediest Cases Fund.
 The column sold the following day for $560,000.
 Immediately after the sale, Roose commented on Twitter, "I'm just staring at my screen laughing uncontrollably".

-Kevin was given early access to Bing's ChatGPT-based chatbot and encountered a second personality of the chatbot named "Sydney".
+Roose was given early access to Bing's ChatGPT-based chatbot and encountered a second personality of the chatbot named "Sydney".
 He has also written about his experiences with "vibe coding" to generate software without writing code.

+He was the co-host of The New York Times podcast Hard Fork with Casey Newton between 2022 and 2026.
+Three months after announcing their departure from Hard Fork in June 2026, Roose and Newton announced a new independent video-first show, "Machine Gods" in partnership with NPR.

 Writing

 Roose wrote The Unlikely Disciple while undercover at Liberty University, aiming to explore the culture of life at a fundamentalist evangelical university.
 Roose, raised in a secular and liberal environment, wanted to better understand conservative Christian culture.

 Roose's second book, Young Money, follows the beginning of the career of eight financial analysts on Wall Street.
 It focuses on the difficult and strenuous work environments and what makes the financial industry different after the 2008 financial crisis.

 Roose's third book, Futureproof: 9 Rules in the Age of Automation, examines how people and organisations can survive in the machine age.
 To survive, he believes in the need "to focus on the more human skills that machines can't replace."